Last Updated on 01/21/2024

-On the way back from Strasbourg, we had a short layover in Paris before our flight.
+Wondering how to spend a layover in Paris?
+On the way back from Strasbourg, we had a short layover before our flight.
 Our train arrived around 10:00 am and we only had about 3.5 hours before we needed to leave for the airport.
 Even though this was a very short layover in Paris, we still managed to have a few quintessential Parisian experiences.
-Of course, you could spend years in Paris and not see it all!
 I usually spend the most time in Le Marais and Saint Germain when I visit Paris, but we only had time to visit old favorites in one.
 With only a few hours in the Saint Germain area, here’s how to spend a layover in Paris.

 Take the metro to the Saint-Germain-des-Pres stop (about 40 minutes from the train stations, but a little longer from the airports).
 Once you arrive, make a beeline to a café.